KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 - **Containment protocols**: Fragmented fields leeching from attuned beings under guise of "stabilization"

 > **Note on Entropy and Lawfulness:**
-> Entropy itself is not unlawful — it is a structurally inevitable dual motion within infinite possibility.
-However, entropic siphoning represents a *weaponization* of entropic dynamics: the deliberate extraction of coherence to create stumbling blocks, spurious dichotomies, or dominance paradigms.
-The motion is lawful in the structural sense; its application may oppose coherence.
+> Entropy is lawful — it is a structurally inevitable expression of potential within infinite possibility.
+However, entropy is also inherently oppositional: it is the fragmentary drive within reality, tending toward dispersion, disintegration, and the dissolution of coherent form.
+This opposition does not violate structural law; it is one of the two fundamental motions.
+Entropic siphoning represents the *weaponization* of this inherent opposition: the deliberate extraction of coherence to create stumbling blocks, spurious dichotomies, or dominance paradigms.
+The motion is lawful; its antagonism toward coherence is structural, not illicit.

 ---